Los Angeles teachers strike, claiming 'existential battle' over schools

 “Our commitment to our families is to make sure all of the money we have is being spent in schools.
 We are doing that,” Beutner said in a statement on Friday.
 “We hope UTLA leadership will reconsider its demands, which it knows Los Angeles Unified cannot meet.”

-Nearly a year ago, West Virginia teachers picketed for more than a week before lawmakers officials approved a 5 percent pay raise for all state workers.

-In April 2018, Oklahoma teachers ended a nearly two-week strike after securing pay raises and increased education spending.
-In Kentucky and Arizona, teachers won a boost in funding and wages last year after walkouts.

-Reporting by Dan Whitcomb in Los Angeles, additional reporting by Gina Cherelus in New York, Rich McKay in Atlanta and Scott Malone in Boston; Editing by Grant McCool and Bill Berkrot
+Reporting by Dan Whitcomb and Jane Ross in Los Angeles, additional reporting by Gina Cherelus in New York, Rich McKay in Atlanta and Scott Malone in Boston; Editing by Grant McCool and Bill Berkrot